Kailyn Lowry Reveals If She Would Have Lauren Comeau On Podcast, Says She And Vee Rivera Are ‘Always Good’

-Kailyn Lowry has a podcast with Lindsie Chrisley and the two women are always bringing special guests onto their show.
-Kail asked for some suggestions on Twitter about who fans would like to hear from on the Coffee Convos podcast.
-One follower asked Kail about Javi Marroquin’s girlfriend, Lauren Comeau, coming on the show.
+Kailyn Lowry c0-hosts a podcast with Lindsie Chrisley with the two women inviting special guests onto their show.
+On Twitter, Kail asked for some suggestions from fans regarding which personalities they would like to hear from on the Coffee Convos podcast.

+One social media follower asked Kail about Javi Marroquin’s girlfriend, Lauren Comeau, being invited to appear the show.
 Kail wasn’t exactly opposed to the idea, but she did have some conditions for that to happen.

 “As soon as she’s ready to come talk to me woman to woman and apologize, she’s welcome anytime,” Kail wrote on Twitter.

-Kailyn didn’t go into any details about what exactly she wanted an apology for, though.
+Kailyn didn’t go into any detail about what exactly she wanted an apology for, though.
 However, earlier this year, Kailyn opened up about Lauren on her podcast.

-According to InTouch Weekly, Kail admitted that she didn’t like that Lauren was using Kail’s kids in her social media ads, claiming she messaged her about it and asked Lauren not to use the son that she shares with Javi Marroquin in any ads.
+According to InTouch Weekly, Kail admitted that she didn’t like that Lauren has been using Kail’s kids in her social media ads.
+The reality star claimed she messaged Lauren about the situation, asking Lauren not to use the son she shares with Javi Marroquin in any ads.

 “If my sons are in any of my ads online, they’re getting a fee for that.
 My kids get paid to be in my ads.
 So you’re sure as sh*t not going to turn it around and do a $200 post and use my kid for free.
 That’s not the way this works,” Kail vented.

-When another follower asked Kailyn how she gets along with the women in her exes lives, Kail didn’t even give a response to her current relationship with Lauren.
-However, she did address the fact that she and her oldest son’s father’s wife, Vee Rivera, are “always good.”
+When another follower asked Kailyn how she gets along with the women in her exes lives, Kail didn’t give a response regarding her current relationship with Lauren.
+However, she did address how she and her oldest son’s father’s wife, Vee Rivera, get along.

 “Me and @vjtx0 are always good!
 Jo, vee and I always try to do what’s best for the kids regardless,” Kail revealed on Twitter.